 Rockstar recently launched the release trailer that shows off shiny visuals from Chapter 5, which is pretty far down the timeline.
 In other words, feast your eyes but don't expect to be chilling in the Caribbean immediately.

 Nvidia users who've been locked and loaded for Red Dead Redemption 2's launch probably know about the Game Ready driver that comes with a ton of tweaks and performance optimisations.
-You can find Nvidia's benchmarks here , while the driver is here .
+You can find Nvidia's , while the .